School of English

 My research interests lie in using a linguistic approach to examine perceptions surrounding social, cultural or political issues.
 In particular, I have been exploring health communications, human-animal relationships, animal ethics, and misinformation.
 My previous research has involved corpus linguistics, (critical) discourse analysis, health communications, history, human-animal studies, and the digital humanities.

-I am a research staff representative for the Faculty of Arts.
+I am a research staff representative for the Faculty of Arts and I sit on the steering committee for the Concordat to Support the Career Development of Researchers.

 My ORCiD research profile can be viewed here